JBroks/Billie_Eilish_Website/README.md

 ### Features left to implement

 In the future video carousel could be implemented in the media section.
 Alternatively the restriction could be made so only one video is played at the time.

 Also modals for Subscribe and Contact Us form could be implemented to inform the user that their form was submitted.
+Modals would pop up after all data is validated and sent.
 Validation on forms could be enhanced to check e.g. for valid email domain etc.

+In the fututre it would be useful to implement solution that would make scroll effect smoother.

 ## Technologies used